KaritaLaine/group12-price-checker/backend/docs/dependencies.md

 - TypeScript to add type safety and reduce errors, making the code easier to maintain.

-- Jest and Supertest for writing and running automated tests to make sure the app works as intended.
+- Vitest and Supertest for writing and running automated tests to make sure the app works as intended.

 - Bcrypt for hashing and salting passwords before saving them to the database.